Gavilan College, Gilroy, California

 2. Lab assignment completion = 60% of grade

 ATTENDANCE IS MANDATORY - Log-in and log-out on the attendance computer whenever you enter and exit the lab.
 Students who miss more than four classes may be dropped from this course.
-The student should contact the instructor by phone (848-4722) or leave a message if he/she will not be in class more than one consecutive day.
+The student should contact the instructor by phone (408-848-4722) or leave a message if he/she will not be in class more than one consecutive day.
 Students are expected to be punctual.
 A student who is 20 minutes late to class without prior arrangement with the instructor will be counted as absent.
-Classes start at 10 minutes after the hour.

-There will be one additional hour of assigned lab work per week required for the full credit and assignments will be given to assess the students' knowledge and skill mastery.
-The lab is open on Monday through Wednesday from 8am to 6pm and Thursday and Friday from 8am to 4pm.
+There will be one additional hour of assigned lab work per week required for the full credit and assignments will be given to assess the students’ knowledge and skill mastery.
+The lab is open on Mondays-Thursdays from 9am-4pm and Fridays from 9am-3pm.
+Missed coursework and lab time may be made up by arrangement with the instructor.

 Missed coursework and lab time may be made up by arrangement with the instructor.